Leasing is like renting a car long-term. You don’t actually own it.

 We’re going to explain what all this ‘registered keeper’ and ‘legal owner’ actually mean.

-Also, we will analyse the pros and cons of not being the registered keeper of a lease car.
+We will also analyse the pros and cons of not being the registered keeper of a lease car.

 What is the registered keeper of a car?

 Regardless of whether you take out a business or personal contract hire deal, the registered keeper of the car is the name that the DVLA has for the owner of the vehicle.
-So any parking tickets, speeding fines all go to the registered keeper - in most cases, this is the finance company.
+So any parking tickets, speeding tickets on your lease car all go to the registered keeper - in most cases, this is the finance company.

 Happy days, right?
 Unfortunately not.
 Your finance company will either send you the fine or pay it for you and send you a bill for it (plus admin fees, of course).